mpaulweeks/bookmarks-jekyll/_posts/2018-05-05-edh-polymorph.md

   <div class="img-comment">you just have to convince the table you're not running Winter Orb</div>
 </div>

 Derevi gives us the colors for most of the Polymorph spells, as well as some really big threats.
-He's an always available Polymorph target for 4 mana at instant speed.
+He's gives us a reliable Polymorph target for only 4 mana at instant speed (even less if you untap a land).
 His passive ability can give our big creatures Vigilance by untapped them after combat.
 And if our Plan B is to go wide with tokens, he's great for that too.

 <auto-card-list preview>
   # name Bant Polymorph Overrun